victor-yastrebov/clog4all/README.md

 ## Cautions

-Logging using **CLog4All** from destructors of static or global objects has undefined behaviour.
+Logging using **CLog4All** from destructors of static or global objects has undefined behavior.
-However if you really need it than you can compile using ```DELETE_SINGLETON_OBJ_BY_OS``` compile definition in order to grant operation system to free memory allocated by the process.
-You can enable this flag in manually in source code or using ```CMakeLists.txt```.
+However if you really need it than you can compile **CLog4All** using ```DELETE_SINGLETON_OBJ_BY_OS``` compiler definition in order to grant operation system to free memory allocated by the process.
+You can enable this flag manually in source code or using ```CMakeLists.txt```.

 Usually operation systems perform freeing resources that were managed by the finished process.
-However for using this flag you should check your OS specification in oder to avoid memory leaks.
+However, for using this flag you should check your OS specification in order to avoid memory leaks.

 ## Requirements